creativity in Recovery for Optimal Health & Well-Being

-By attending this keynote, workshop or breakout presentation, audience members will have the opportunity to experience these benefits for themselves by participating in a variety of creative wellness activities.
-These activities will empower individuals to tap into the relationship with ‘self’, thus empowering personal growth and development beyond the peer-to -peer scope.
+By participating in this keynote, workshop, or breakout presentation, audience members will experience these benefits for themselves with the overall goal of tapping into their personal relationship with ‘self’ to enhance individual growth and development beyond the peer-to -peer scope.
 This presentation will include statistics from a variety of credible sources to highlight the impact of creativity on health and healing from trauma, and more.

 – 1 –

-By attending this presentation, participants will be able to list and site the mental, physical and emotional benefits of utilizing creativity in their daily lives based on statistics from credible sources.
+By attending this presentation, participants will be able to list and site the mental, physical and emotional benefits as a result of utilizing creativity in their daily lives based on statistics from credible sources.

 – 2 –

 Attendees will be able to recommend a variety of evidence-based creative wellness practices as a form of recovery support for their organizations, peers, and clients.